 - Opt for (more) vegetarian or vegan food options for your holiday dinner.
 “Animal agriculture is responsible for 18 percent of greenhouse gas emissions, more than the combined exhaust from all transportation.
 Livestock and their byproducts account for at least 32,000 million tons of carbon dioxide (CO2) per year, or 51% of all worldwide greenhouse gas emissions.”*

 - Support businesses that adhere to sustainable practices and/or donate to sustainable causes.
 Buy organic.
+Choosing organic means a healthier you and a healthier planet.

 - Why not reduce our consumption and waste by supporting a charity?
 They usually allow for donations in honour of someone and they send e-cards to the recipient.
 Remember to say no to the freebies.
 Who needs a life supply of Christmas notepads, address stickers, and pens?